David's Recipe for Salmon Poached in Coconut Milk

 - Juice and minced zest of 1 lemon

-- Put the coconut cream, salt, chili, juice and zest into a saucepan.
+- Put the water, coconut cream, salt, chili, juice and zest into a saucepan.

 - Bring to a slow simmer.
 (I actually filleted the salmon and squeezed and zested the lemon while I was waiting.)